michalporeba/cooking-with-python/README.md

 * Some recipes should not have a description at all.
 Make sure the application still works well.
 * What is the user enters number not only the list?
 Or perhaps not a number at all?
 * Can you make the application ask the question multiple times?

+## Step 02

+Objective: Read recipes data from a simple text file

+Extend the previous application so that the recipes data is read from a text file of some sort.
+Try making up a data format.